hannxa/graph-scrypt/README.md

 This project allows to choose a .txt file containing x and y values and turn it into a diagram.
-You can also change the colors, labels, and title
+You can also change the colors, labels, title and save the graph